Skip to main content

 • Xanthine bladder stones are an uncommon type of urinary stone that can occur in both dogs and cats.
 Xanthine is produced when purines (a component of animal proteins) are broken down within the body.
 Most dogs can further break down xanthine into other substances that are easily excreted, but some dogs are deficient in an enzyme that is required for this breakdown to occur.
 These dogs develop elevated levels of xanthine in the urine, resulting in xanthine stones forming within the urinary tract.
 They can also form secondary to administration of a medication called Allopurinol.
 Xanthine urinary tract stones are typically removed surgically.
 Affected dogs require long-term care with specialized diets to prevent recurrence.

 • Xylitol is a naturally occurring substance that is widely used as a sugar substitute.
-Chemically, it is a sugar alcohol, and found naturally in berries, plums, corn, oats, mushrooms, lettuce, trees, and some other fruits.
+It is found naturally in berries, plums, corn, oats, mushrooms, lettuce, trees, and some other fruits.
+It may also be called wood sugar, birch sugar, and birch bark extract.
 Xylitol is extremely toxic to dogs.
 Even small amounts of xylitol can cause hypoglycemia (low blood sugar), seizures, liver failure, or even death in dogs.

 • Yeast dermatitis or Malassezia dermatitis is an extremely common skin disease in dogs.
 Clinical signs include itchiness, redness, scaly or crusty skin, and foul odor.
 Diagnosis and underlying conditions are discussed.
 Treatment involves resolving the underlying disorder and using topical and/or oral medications to treat the yeast.